Japanese cruiser Kuma: Invasion of the Philippines

 On 10 April 1941, Kuma was assigned to Vice Admiral Ibo Takahashi's CruDiv 16 in the Japanese 3rd Fleet.
 At the time of the attack on Pearl Harbor on 8 December 1941, Kuma was participating in the invasion of the northern Philippines, having departed from its base in Mako, Pescadores Islands with the Ashigara, Maya and destroyers Asakaze and Matsukaze.
-From 10–11 December, Kuma covered landings at Aparri and Vigan; off Vigan, Kuma was attacked unsuccessfully by five USAAF Boeing B-17 Flying Fortress bombers of the 14th Squadron.
+From 10–11 December, Kuma covered landings at Aparri and Vigan; off Vigan, Kuma was attacked unsuccessfully by five United States Army Air Forces Boeing B-17 Flying Fortress bombers of the 14th Squadron.
 On 22 December, Kuma covered further landings at Lingayen Gulf, Philippines.

 On 3 January 1942, Kuma was reassigned to Vice Admiral Rokuzō Sugiyama's Third Southern Expeditionary Fleet.
 She was assigned to patrols around the Philippine islands from 10 January to 27 February 1942.

 In March, Kuma was assigned to cover the invasion of the southern Philippines, shelling Cebu harbor on 1 March, sinking two coastal transports, and covering the landings at Zamboanga, Mindanao on 3 March.
 Special Naval Landing Forces (SNLF) from Kuma rescued about 80 Japanese nationals who had been interned.
 Kuma is also credited with sinking twelve transport vessels in the Sulu Sea off of Cebu the same night.